 The most northerly defence is located at Sandsend car park.
 It is a sloping concrete revetment with a recurve crest wall (\D0701C02).
-The concrete wall remains in fair condition with minimal damage to the surface, however the revetment has lost thickness of concrete at the base through abrasion, with exposure of reinforcement bars.
+The concrete wall remains in fair condition with minimal damage to the surface.
+At the time of the inspections there were high beach levels and marine growth covering the toe of the structure, but in previous inspections it has been recorded that the revetment has lost thickness of concrete at the base through abrasion, with exposure of reinforcement bars.
 Encasement of this reinforcement is advised from a structural perspective, as well as preventing any Health & Safety incidents occurring due to sharp edges of the exposed bars on this popular amenity beach.
 At the northern end of the structure is a tie-in section, comprised of steel sheet piling which is heavily corroded.
 At the southern end is a slipway adjacent to Sandsend Beck.
 The slipway is undermined in places, despite previous repairs at this location.